 Table 4-3 is intended as a spectrum interpretation guide which may be of use when first examining an unknown spectrum.
 The guide lists the masses of peaks, possible ion identities for each of these masses, and common sources for each of these ions.

-NOTE: This list is not all-inclusive.
+NOTE: This list is by no means all-inclusive.

 Table 4-3 Spectrum Interpretation Guide